 C A R E E R

-State Representative ● Vermont General Assembly • November 2018 to present
+State Representative and Assistant Majority Leader ● Vermont General Assembly • November 2018 to present

-First elected November 2018 to represent Bennington-4 district.
-Appointed to House Education Committee (clerk).
+First elected November 2018 to represent Bennington-4 district and elected Assistant Majority Leader in December 2022.
+House Education Committee (clerk).
 Climate Solutions Caucus leadership team (House co-vice chair) and founding member of Tourism Caucus; active member of Rural Economic Development Working Group and Social Equity Caucus.
 Successfully launched rural broadband task force in Bennington County that led to formation of SoVT Communications Union District, named one of 12 Vital Economic Projects for the region.

 Appointments: New England Board of Higher Education (2019 to present), Select Committee on Future of Public Higher Education in Vermont (2020), Task Force on the Implementation of the Pupil Weighting Factors Report (2021), Vermont State University Presidential Search and Screen Committee (2021)

 Honors and Awards: Vermont Conservation Voters Rising Star (2019), Council of State Governments Robert L. Thompson Eastern Leadership Academy (2021), National Conference of State Legislatures Emerging Leaders Program (2021).

 Director of Communications • Kenya Drylands Education Fund • December 2021 to present

 Consultant (March to December 2021) and Communications Director (starting December 2021) for innovative nonprofit that breaks down barriers to education access for ultra-poor students in Northern Kenya.
 Work with co-founders on fundraising, communications, grant writing and social media outreach.

 Editor-in-Chief ● International Skiing History Association ● August 2010 to January 2021